 Are there any Future possibilities?

-The mobile app is currently undergoing testing in Netherlands.
+The mobile app developed with expertise from mobile app development professionals in Netherlands, is currently in its testing phase within the country.
 It is supposed to give extra time for crossing roads.
 But, there is a possibility of its usage in many other situations like:

 Wrapping Up…